solana-foundation/solana-improvement-documents/proposals/0088-enable-core-bpf-programs.md

 The act of deploying the modified program and using a runtime feature gate to move it into the proper account will be an entirely new way of upgrading programs that were previously native.

-Core contributors will have to become comfortable with this process.

 ## Security Considerations